greenfieldt/SpinnerTutorial/tutorial.md

 ## Step 3 - Wait for it .... (ha ha ha, so good) ##
-We need something to wait for so we can test our spinner.
+Make something to wait for so we can test our spinner.

 - Go to app.component.html and add the following